keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

 See the [Scaling Kubernetes Workloads based on Dynatrace Metrics](https://www.linkedin.com/pulse/scaling-kubernetes-workloads-based-dynatrace-metrics-keptnproject/) blog post for a detailed discussion of doing this with Dynatrace metrics.
-A similar approach could be used to implement HPA with other data providers.
+The same approach could be used to implement HPA with other data providers.

 ### Retrieve KeptnMetric values with kubectl